-Does your hospital need to comply with the European Union (EU) General Data Protection Regulation (GDPR)?
-If you have ever collected information about a patient, volunteer or employee from the EU, the answer could be yes.
+Does your organization need to comply with the European Union (EU) General Data Protection Regulation (GDPR)?
+If you have ever collected information about an investor or tenant from the EU, the answer could be yes.

 The GDPR is designed to harmonize current EU personal data privacy protection laws and reshape the way organizations approach data privacy.
 GDPR enforcement begins May 25, 2018.

-While the GDPR only applies to EU residents, the disparate nature of data at most health care providers with international affiliations means its reach isn’t limited to a single location.
+While the GDPR only applies to EU residents, the disparate nature of data at most real estate organizations with international affiliations means its reach isn’t limited to a single location.

 Preparing for the GDPR will require creating a cross-functional team that will focus on the following steps: